-There is no faster way to lose their trust and attention than to give false information to your lawmaker.
-It's ok not to know everything and to share honestly what you do know.
+Only share what you know to be true.
+There is no faster way to lose the trust and attention of a legislator than to give false information.
+It's ok not to know everything.
+You're there to share honestly about what you do know.